The History of Marijuana Reveals Interesting Stories

 Also known as hemp, the marijuana plant was famous throughout history for its various medical and recreational uses.
 For more than a century, it has been used for making cloth, incense, rope, food and so on.
 Although the plant was introduced in the western countries in the early 1600s, it became popular as a recreational drug only since the early 1990s.

 In 1619, there was a law in America that ordered all farmers to grow Indian hempseed so that there was no shortage and hemp was considered a legal tender.
 It was so because the plant was considered useful for various things that were needed for the war, hence the government encouraged the growth of this crop.
 The 1850 census reveals 8,327 hemp plantations in Unites States alone.
 The cannabis hemp was used for making cloth, rope and canvas.

-Yellow journalism by William Randolf Hearst further helped Anslinger malign the use of marihuana through the medium of newspapers, thus creating a bad image of it in the eyes of the public.
-People believed what they read in the newspapers, and soon marihuana was looked down upon as something very risky and harmful.
+Yellow journalism by William Randolf Hearst further helped Anslinger malign the use of marijuana through the medium of newspapers, thus creating a bad image of it in the eyes of the public.
+People believed what they read in the newspapers, and soon marijuana was looked down upon as something very risky and harmful.

 Thankfully, some researchers have again started digging into the real facts of marijuana and they have taken the responsibility to clear the fog surrounding the use of this medicinal plant, and make its benefits reach more people.